-Bursae (plural for bursa) are lubricated, thin cushions that are at the points of friction in between a bone and soft tissue that surrounds the bone, tendons, ligaments, muscles, and skin.
-A bursa is in between the bone and the tissue (e.g., skin, ligament, muscle) similar to a small water balloon with few drops of fluid inside of it.
+Bursae (plural for bursa) are lubricated, thin cushions at the points of friction between a bone and soft tissue that surrounds the bone, tendons, ligaments, muscles, and skin.
+A bursa is between the bone and the tissue (e.g., skin, ligament, muscle), similar to a small water balloon with a few drops of fluid inside it.
 The following are essential characteristics of bursae:

 - Healthy bursae are thin.
-For instance, a research study was conducted with reasonably large bursa that was in between the skin and kneecap that showed that the average measurements of the bursa were a couple of millimeters thick with an average diameter of around four centimeters.
+For instance, a research study showed that the bursa’s average measurements were a couple of millimeters thick with an average diameter of around four centimeters.

-- The size of bursae can vary depending on location in the body and the individual variation that present from person-to-person.
+- The size of bursae can vary depending on the body’s location and individual variation from person to person.

-- Some bursae are right below the surface of the skin, but others are deep in soft tissue such as muscle (e.g., shoulder).
+- Some bursae are right below the skin’s surface, but others are deep in soft tissue such as muscle (e.g., shoulder).